Winter Hill (North West England): Air disasters

-Aircraft crashes around Winter Hill include a two-seater aircraft in the 1920s.
+There have been over two dozen aircraft crashes on and around Winter Hill; the earliest being a single-seat fighter of the Royal Flying Corps and include a two-seater aircraft in the 1920s.
 During World War II an American Fairchild UC-61 Forwarder (41-54885) of 5th Air Depot Group crashed on 7 August 1942.
+On 12 November 1943 a Wellington bomber crashed below Rivington Pike; all six crew members died.
+They are commemorated in a memorial at the site.
 On 24 December 1943, an Airspeed Oxford (BM837) of 410 Squadron crashed on the hill.
 Other crashes have included several Spitfires, Hurricanes and a Gloster Meteor which crashed in 1953.

-On 27 February 1958 occurred the Winter Hill air disaster, a Silver City Bristol 170 Freighter (G-AICS) travelling from the Isle of Man to Manchester crashed into Winter Hill several hundred yards away from the transmitter.
+The worst occurred on 27 February 1958; known as the Winter Hill air disaster, a Silver City Bristol 170 Freighter (G-AICS) travelling from the Isle of Man to Manchester crashed into Winter Hill several hundred yards away from the transmitter.
+35 passengers and crew were killed in the accident.
 There is a memorial plaque to the accident at the site.

 In September 1965 a RAF De Havilland Chipmunk flew into the hill in cloud, without serious injury to the crew.
 The last crash occurred in October 1968 when a Cessna 172 force-landed between Winter Hill and Rivington Pike.